WebMoney: History

 The company was founded in November 1998 in Russia as a money transfer system for United States dollars, in the wake of the 1998 Russian financial crisis that had led to increased US dollar use in Russia.

 In November 2015, WebMoney Europe Ltd, based in Cambridge, United Kingdom, was granted an FCA licence to issue e-money within the European Economic Area.
 On 01-01-2021, the company terminated its agreements with all WebMoney EUR wallet holders as a result of Brexit.

 In 2019, Sberbank said that WebMoney had joined its instant transfer ecosystem, allowing clients to make instant transfers from Sberbank cards to WebMoney purses and vice versa.
 The recipient’s phone number (which the card or purse is tied to) is needed to transfer funds.

-In March 2019, the international settlement system WebMoney introduced a video identification system for customers, which allows you to verify your identity remotely.
+In March 2019, the international settlement system WebMoney introduced a video identification system for customers.

 The WebMoney Transfer system offered the solution of accepting payments via QR code for restaurants and shops.
 Customers need to scan a QR code displayed on the cash till screen and confirm the payment.
 In 2019, Burger King Russia has partnered with WebMoney Transfer to integrate QR code payments for customers.

 On February 11, 2022, the Central Bank of Russian Federation revoked the license of KKB Bank JSC, the guarantor and the settlement bank for WebMoney's Russian ruble wallets, freezing WebMoney's funds on KKB's accounts.

 In Ukraine

-In June 2013, the Ukrainian government seized computer equipment from the Ukrainian guarantor and froze 60 million UAH (US$7.5 million) of funds residing on guarantor's accounts in Ukraine, causing Ukrainian WebMoney transactions to be blocked.
+In June 2013, the Ukrainian government seized computer equipment from the Ukrainian guarantor and froze ₴60 million (US$7.5 million) of funds residing on guarantor's accounts in Ukraine, causing Ukrainian WebMoney transactions to be blocked.
 Officials of the Ministry of Revenues and Duties of Ukraine said that there were major irregularities in the operations of the company acting as the Ukrainian guarantor, and that the rules of the operation of the payment system were not agreed with the National Bank of Ukraine.
 The ministry described WebMoney as an "illegal system" that was suspected of being used for money laundering and tax evasion, and the central bank said that WebMoney did not have a licence to operate in Ukraine.
 WebMoney transactions resumed in Ukraine the following week.

 In March 2015, the Ukrainian guarantor's bank accounts were released after a court ruling.
 Later that year, the National Bank of Ukraine and the State Savings Bank of Ukraine partnered with WebMoney.UA.

 In May 2018, the National Bank of Ukraine has abolished the registration of the inner-state payment system WebMoney.UA (the subsidiary of 'Financing company ElMI', Kyiv) as it was put on the sanctions list of the National Security and Defense Council of Ukraine.